EthanMerrill/100-Days-of-Code/journal.md

 # Day 9
-Took notes on Design video stream on the FreeCodeCamp Youtube channel.
+Took notes on Design video stream on the FreeCodeCamp YouTube channel.
 I did this because I am really no happy with how my sites turn out.

 # Day 10
 Finished the Survey page